MD-Kamrul-Islam/omi-portfolio/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2020-04-01"
   date_end = ""
-  description = "Represented IBA-DU as one of the four teams in the national stage and reached semi-finals"
+  description = "Represented IBA-DU as one of the four teams in the national stage and reached semi-finals."

 +++